-The background of school finance; the school finance situation; the control of public education; tests of wholesomeness of fiscal policy; economic effects of school finance; cost and character of education; a conceptual basis for local financial administration; budgeting school funds; auditing school accounts; school revenue-sources and management; financial accounting; cost analysis; financial statements and reports; salaries of school employees; school supply management;

-management of school property; financing capital outlay; the American state and central support of public education; the foundation program; designing programs for marshaling effective support for an adequate foundation program-equalization; designing programs for marshaling effective support for vigorous local autonomy; progress and compromise; designing fiscal programs to establish the desired balance of controls between central and local agencies; measures of educational need for use in state programs; measures of relative ability for use in evaluating fiscal policy and in designing state programs; state educational endowment; the state and taxation; federal financing of education.
+The background of school finance; the school finance situation; the control of public education; tests of wholesomeness of fiscal policy; economic effects of school finance; cost and character of education; a conceptual basis for local financial administration; budgeting school funds; auditing school accounts; school revenue-sources and management; financial accounting; cost analysis; financial statements and reports; salaries of school employees; school supply management; cedures; qualities of good teaching; procedures of evaluating and improving classroom teaching; methods of making the school a more effective agency. management of school property; financing capital outlay; the American state and central support of public education; the foundation program; designing programs for marshaling effective support for an adequate foundation programequalization; designing programs for marshaling effective support for vigorous local autonomy; progress and compromise; designing fiscal programs to establish the desired balance of controls between central and local agencies; measures of educational need for use in state programs; measures of relative ability for use in evaluating fiscal policy and in designing state programs; state educational endowment; the state and taxation; federal financing of education.